Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 Only 30% of babies get adequate tummy time

-Just 2 hours of daily container time TRIPLES special education risk
+Just 2 hours of daily container time triples special education risk

 Every hour your baby spends strapped in a device is an hour they're not: